 As a mutual fund shareholder, you have the option to choose how any dividend distributions are handled.
 You may choose to have them paid to you in cash (this may be helpful to supplement retirement income) or you could elect to reinvest them.
 Reinvesting dividends is a way to increase the number of shares you own without an additional investment of cash from you.
-Reinvesting your dividends can be set up to happen automatically, and through the power of compounding is a way for investors to grow their accounts.
-Without dividend reinvestment, the growth of your account balance would primarily be attributed to price increases in the stocks and bonds held in your funds, as well as any additional purchases you make to the account.
-Generally dividend distributions from a mutual fund are taxable to you as ordinary income unless you have an IRA or other tax deferred type of account or a municipal bond fund where the dividends are typically free from federal and sometimes state income tax.
+Reinvesting your dividends is a way for investors to grow their accounts through the power of compounding.
+That can be set up to happen automatically with a Thrivent Mutual Funds account.
+Without dividend reinvestment, the growth of your account balance would primarily be attributed to price increases in the stocks and bonds held in your funds, as well as any additional purchases you make in the account.
+Generally dividend distributions from a mutual fund are taxable to you as ordinary income unless you own the fund in an IRA or other tax deferred type of account.
+Also if you own a municipal bond fund, you may avoid taxes on dividend because the dividends are typically free from federal and sometimes state income tax.

 Mutual funds regularly buy and sell securities in their portfolio based on decisions made by the portfolio managers and analysts as they manage to the fund objectives.
 The selling of securities within the portfolio usually translates into capital gains (and sometimes losses) that are then passed along to mutual fund shareholders in the form of capital gain distributions.
 (Note that any capital losses may be carried forward by the fund to the following year to offset capital gains for that year.)

 Mutual funds are required to annually pay out any capital gains the portfolio has realized to its shareholders each year.
 Like dividends, capital gain distributions can be distributed in cash or reinvested into your account.
-When the shares of the mutual fund are held in a taxable account (not an IRA, Coverdell ESA or similar tax-preferred account), any dividends or capital gains become taxable to the shareholder following similar tax treatment as if the shareholder owned the underlying security directly.
+When the shares of the mutual fund are held in a taxable account (not an IRA, Coverdell ESA or similar tax-advantaged account), any dividends or capital gains become taxable to the shareholder following similar tax treatment as if the shareholder owned the underlying security directly.
+Retirement accounts like an IRA, Roth IRA, or 401k that have the dividends and capital gains reinvested do not have a tax impact in the year they are reinvested.
+(Learn more about the difference between an IRA and Roth IRA.)
 Please consult with your tax professional for more detailed information on the tax treatment of dividends and capital gains in non-tax-qualified accounts.
-Retirement accounts that have the dividends and capital gains reinvested do not have a tax impact in the year they are reinvested.